Retirement Investment Options

 Retirement Investment Options - #2 - Sticks

-The second of the three retirement investment options is the house made out of sticks.
-We sometimes delude ourselves into rationalizing that since the house is technically made out of wood, it must therefore be stable.
+Now, of course, a house constructed from sticks is superior to one made out of straw.
+But I think we sometimes delude ourselves into rationalizing that since the house is technically made out of wood, it must therefore be stable.

-The brittle sticks of this house are made both of good intentions and conventional investing advice.
-For U.S. investors it goes pretty much like this: "Max out your IRAs and fully participate in your 401K up to the point of the company’s matching contribution, and then invest all that for the long term in a basket of broadly diversified mutual funds."
+For U.S. investors it goes pretty much like this: "Max out your IRAs and fully participate in your 401K up to the point of the company's matching contribution, and then invest all that for the long term in a basket of broadly diversified mutual funds."

 This is clearly the mainstream path and the one on which most individuals who are actually planning for retirement find themselves.